-In jurisdictions where the direct ownership, control and/or management of law firms by non-lawyers and/or the sharing of profits with non-lawyers is generally prohibited (namely, Scotland, Northern Ireland, Ireland, France, Belgium, Singapore and Germany), DWF's businesses will be in the DWF LLP Sub-group and will be subsidiary undertakings of the Company, DWF Law LLP and DWF LLP (as applicable) by way of contractual arrangements.

-In Italy and Qatar, where regulations do not explicitly prohibit ownership, control and/or management of legal service providers by non-lawyers or sharing of profits with non-lawyers (subject to certain restrictions), DWF's legal practices will also remain in the DWF LLP Subgroup to minimise the amount of reorganisation required.
+In jurisdictions where the direct ownership, control and/or management of law firms by non-lawyers and/ or the sharing of profits with non-lawyers is generally prohibited (namely, Scotland, Northern Ireland, Ireland, France, Belgium, Singapore and Germany), DWF's legal service providers will be in the DWF LLP Sub-group and will be subsidiary undertakings of the Company, DWF Law LLP and DWF LLP (as applicable) by way of contractual arrangements.
+In Italy and Qatar, where regulations do not explicitly prohibit ownership, control and/or management of legal service providers by non-lawyers or sharing of profits with non-lawyers (subject to certain restrictions), DWF's legal service providers will remain in the DWF LLP Sub-group to minimise the amount of reorganisation required.